-Sausage you don’t have to refrigerate?
-Sausage you can travel with?
+Sausage you don't have to refrigerate?
+Wild game sausage you can travel with?
 Crazy, right?!

 This recipe for Summer Sausage is pretty handy when you don't have a fridge or are hittin' the road.

-My grandmother used to practice this recipe to conserve the venison my grandfather would bring home.
-He was an avid hunter and in those times they couldn’t afford a refrigerator.
+My grandmother used to practice this sausage making recipe to conserve the venison my grandfather would bring home.
+He was an avid hunter and in those times they couldn't afford a refrigerator.

-Try this recipe to conserve your venison meat, and you’ll have a great-tasting sausage all year long.
+Try this recipe to conserve your game meat and you'll have a great-tasting venison sausage all year long.

 Recipe adapted from Mdconline

 Venison Summer Sausage Recipe

 - 1/4 teaspoon onion salt

 - 2 tablespoons liquid smoke